abcnorio/nspawn-aiml/Readme.md

 - You can also adjust ownership permissions to separate the users from each other even more with `0660`, `0770`, etc. so that only user + group have access, but nobody else.
 - $ROOT is only a valid user for system administration, fortunate some browsers like to tell you it is not a good idea to play browser and root at the same time

-There are some browser examples under Linux
+Here are some browser examples under Linux:

 - netsurf